technosophos/vscode-helm/README.md

 - Code lenses for:
   - requirements.yaml (Add and update dependencies)

+  ### Experimental Draft Support

+  Draft is a tool for rapidly creating cloud native applications.
+Behind the scenes, it use Helm to manage its resources.
+This extension provides Draft support:

+  - Commands for...
+    - **Draft: Create**: Ceate a new project with Draft
+    - **Draft: Up**: Deploy your current application straight out of VS Code

 ## Requirements

 You must have [Helm](http://helm.sh) installed and configured.
 From there, you should install `helm-template`: